jukent/OOAD_P1.2/README.md

 </pre>

 This project accepts a user-input string and performs cleaning (capitalization and white space removal), alphabetical sorting, and palindrome-making on that string.
 The final string is pringed to the command line.

+Results from the console are in **`Results2.txt`** for 2 different scenarios: user entered "Bruce" and user entered "Julia Kent".

+Code citation and resources used or adapted are listed in the docstring before each relevant method.

 NOTES::